crh3675/nodeii/README.md

 A sensible way to setup modern NodeJS Web Projects.

-The key to this project is, do not abstract your way to the point of extinction!
-Abstraction is necessary but modularity isn't always needed.
 We loosely couple the services we include within the project in order for the developer to easily swap-out anything, anytime.
+This would be considered an advanced implementation by some because we actually don't write all the code for you.
+We give you the power to make your own decision while helping lead the way.

 As a developer, __you__ should be able to control your dependencies, not the modules.